Srinethe/tenexAiReactApp/README.md

 - **Database**: Optimized queries with indexing
 - **Frontend**: React with Vite for fast builds

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-MIT License - see LICENSE file for details

 ## 🆘 Support

 - **Issues**: Create a GitHub issue